Ricky Thompson: College career

 Thompson was a member of the 1974 Southwest Conference (SWC) championship team at Baylor which is known in school lore as the "Miracle on the Brazos" team since the 1973 Baylor team had finished in last place and the 1974 team was picked last by many.
+He was named to the All-Southwest Conference team as a senior in 1975.
 Thompson scored two of Baylor's three touchdowns in the 1975 Cotton Bowl Classic against Penn State.